enesser/earth-webgl/README.md

 |-- views/                # handlebars templates for site pages
 ```

-## Intro to 3D on the Web
+## Intro to 3D &amp; VR on the Web

-I created this demo for an upcoming talk at [Designory](https://www.designory.com/): “Intro to 3D on the Web.”
+This demo was created for a talk I did at [Designory](https://www.designory.com/) in February 2016: “Intro to 3D &amp; VR on the Web.”

 Topics: